Leaving an Abusive Relationship with No Money

 9. Protect yourself

-If you are dealing with a violent relationship dynamic then please apply for a restraining order.
+If you are dealing with a violent relationship dynamic, then please apply for a restraining order.
 This will at least keep them temporarily away from you and your children until things settle down.

 You should also notify your children’s schools that you have left the marriage, that you are filing for divorce, and that your husband is abusive.
 Let the school know that you have a restraining order (if you have one).

-If you are the primary caregiver of the children the school should not allow the children to leave the school with anyone other than you or someone that you designate.
+If you are the primary caregiver of the children, the school should not allow the children to leave the school with anyone other than you or someone that you designate.

-Abusive partners, as we have discussed are unpredictable and they will do anything to punish you for leaving them including trying to snatch the children from you.
+Abusive partners, as we have discussed, are unpredictable, and they will do anything to punish you for leaving them, including trying to snatch the children from you.

-If you are experiencing physical abuse it may also be a good idea to contact your local domestic violence shelter as they will be best equipped to help you.
-Contact the national domestic violence hotline they can advise you on how to protect yourself and your children in accordance with the rules and regulations of the area that you live in.
+Contact the National Domestic Violence Hotline; they can advise you on how to protect yourself and your children in accordance with the rules and regulations of the area that you live in.

 10. Gather all important legal documentation

 Your preparation needs to include gathering important legal documentation.
 Ensure that you have the original or at least certified copies of all legal documentation pertaining to you and the children.
-The important documents that you should focus on gathering should include;
+The important documents that you should focus on gathering should include:

 - Bank statements